-3.3 Tests data collecting and evaluation
+2.7 Tests data collecting and evaluation

 Since they are two forms of tests, the data collection is discussed separately.
 The tests paper form is discussed here.
 The collecting phase of the answers of each test (set of tasks) is anonymous.
-Collected sheets are processed by the people without knowledge of their validity and identity.
+The people without knowledge of their validity and identity process collected sheets.
 It allows us to employ not only teachers.
 The evaluation of collected data is done with the computer support.
 The same process of permutations, as for generation of tests, is used during evaluation of answers.
 The results can be stored for future statistical processing.
 A total of each student is printed with his/her name.
 All this data is coupled from both databases: personal one and result's one.
 The output contains the number of points (total points) obtained by each student.
 The list of totals is given to the dean for the admission process.